py-why/dowhy/docs/source/user_guide/gcm_based_inference/customizing_model_assignment.rst

 >>> causal_model.set_causal_mechanism('X', gcm.ScipyDistribution(norm))

-For the non-root node Y, let's use an additive noise model (ANM), represented by the :class:`~dowhy.gcm.fcms.AdditiveNoiseModel` class.
+For the non-root node Y, let's use an additive noise model (ANM), represented by the :class:`~dowhy.gcm.causal_mechanisms.AdditiveNoiseModel` class.
 It has a structural assignment of the form: :math:`Y := f(X) + N`.
 Here, f is a deterministic prediction function, whereas N is a noise term.
 Let's put all of this together: